ishanHatharasinghe/LLM-OpenAI-Document-Reader/README.md

     ("system", system_prompt),
     ("human", "{input}")
 ])
-system_prompt: Provides instructions to the chatbot:
+Prompt Configuration:
+Creates a chatbot with specific behavior:
-Use only the provided data for answers.
+Answer only using the loaded data.
-Include a "no idea" response if relevant information isn’t found, followed by general knowledge as a fallback.
+If data is insufficient, respond with "no idea" and provide a general knowledge answer, separated clearly.
-Limit responses to 20 words.
+Response constraint: Limits responses to 20 words.
-ChatPromptTemplate: Constructs a structured prompt, combining system instructions and user input.
-8. Define QA Functionality
+Includes a context field to supply the retrieved chunks dynamically.
+ChatPromptTemplate creates a structured prompt for the model.
+History and QA Function
 python
 Copy code
+history = []

 def qa(question):
     # Retrieve the most relevant chunks from the vector store
     relevant_docs = retriever.invoke(question)